joost-morsink/Rest/docs/xml.md

 In the case a sub-schema is a reference, the referred type needs to be available in the context.
 If intersection is used for object oriented extension, XML Schema extension might be an option.
 Although detecting the extension structure might prove to be difficult, because the OOP information is forgotten when translating an extended type to a `TypeDescriptor`.

+For now, intersections will not be supported in XML schemas, although regular inheritance structures are.

 ### References
 Recursive `TypeDescriptor`s need references to keep the schema finite.